TBD54566975/example-pfi-aud-usd-tbdex/README.md

 See [index.html](src/didpay-client/index.html) for the client code and [main.ts](src/main.ts) for the liquidity node code (server).

-NOTE: this is not using market rates, or anything sensible, and is for illustrative purposes only, not production use.
+NOTE: this is not using market rates, or anything sensible, and is not intended to showcase all regulatory requirements that must be fulfilled.
+This is for illustrative purposes only, not production use.

 ![image](https://github.com/TBD54566975/example-pfi-aud-usd-tbdex/assets/14976/6db08cbb-c0f0-4881-a120-214c33a60443)